Willi Castro Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 25th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals' 4.53 team ERA ranks 22nd among all MLB pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA across all MLB pitching staffs (4.49).

-- The Cardinals allow the fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to allow 104 home runs (one per game), the first-fewest in the league.

-- Mikolas makes the start for the Cardinals, his 24th of the season.
-He is 6-6 with a 4.38 ERA and 87 strikeouts in 127 1/3 innings pitched.
+- The Cardinals are sending Liberatore (1-3) to the mound to make his ninth start of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts in 32 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Chicago Cubs, when he tossed two-thirds of an inning, allowing one earned run without surrendering a hit.
+- In his last time out on Wednesday, July 5, the lefty tossed a third of an inning against the Miami Marlins, giving up four earned runs while surrendering five hits.

+- In nine games this season, the 23-year-old has amassed a 6.75 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .323 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.